klahrinz/klahrinz.github.io/LAW01-06-1cvp.md

 **§8.
 Joint record on appeal.**

-Where both parties are appellants, they may file a joint record on appeal within the time fixed by §3 of this Rule, or that fixed by the court.
+Where both parties are appellants, they may file a joint record on appeal within the time fixed by Section 3 of this Rule, or that fixed by the court.

 **§9.
 Perfection of appeal; effect thereof.**